azurelyte/azurelyte.github.io/_posts/2025-10-17-voxmachinae.markdown

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/6taoPtc4JaQ?si=Z9DpUgLCUAdGibfj&autoplay=0&mute=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Engine - Unity PhysX Replacement.
+## Engine - Unity PhysX Replacement

 The largest and most challenging task I was ever given was to replace the physics engine in Unity with our own version of PhysX compiled from Nvidia’s source code with a custom shader.
 This was needed because Unity made one very specific thread joining call that blocks the main render thread, causing a frame stutter when targeting the high frame rates that Vox needed to hit.
 (90fps on PCVR and 72 on Meta Quest) Frame stutters are **intolerable** in VR games, as even micro stutters that are not easily perceptible will, over time, induce motion sickness in players.